keys-pub/website/README.md

 keys.pub is a [library](/docs/lib/), [utility](/docs/cli/) and [app](/docs/desktop/install.md) that manages cryptographic keys, sigchains and user identities.

-For example, this allows you find a key and create an encrypted message, using the `keys` utility:

 ```shell
 > keys pull gabriel@github
 > echo -n "hi 🤓" | keys encrypt -armor -recipient gabriel@github